shionhonda/hippocampus-garden/content/blog/stats_linreg/index.md

 R^2 \coloneqq \frac{ESS}{TSS} = \frac{ \sum_{i=1}^n (\hat{y_i}-\bar{y})^2}{\sum_{i=1}^n (y_i-\bar{y})^2}.
 $$

 The coefficient of determination is the ratio of ESS (explained sum of squares) to TSS (total sum of squares).
-As you may imagin from its notation, *the coefficient of determination $R^2$ is the square of the correlation coefficient $r$*.
+As you may imagin from its notation, *the coefficient of determination $R^2$ is the square of the Pearson correlation coefficient $r$*.

 ### Proof
 Using the equation: $\hat{y}_i - \bar{y} = \beta_1(x_i - \bar{x})$,